verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Keep saying my name.
 See what happens.
 - [ ] Love edging my chai.
 - [ ] How dare you impugn my clicking?
+- [ ] Diffident in the most seductive way.